alexoff13/RIngQueue/googletest/googletest/README.md

     -DGTEST_HAS_PTHREAD=0

-When GoogleTest uses pthread, you may need to add flags to your compiler and/or linker to select the pthread library, or you'll get link errors.
+When GoogleTest uses pthread, you may need to push flags to your compiler and/or linker to select the pthread library, or you'll get link errors.
 If you use the CMake script, this is taken care of for you.
-If you use your own build script, you'll need to read your compiler and linker's manual to figure out what flags to add.
+If you use your own build script, you'll need to read your compiler and linker's manual to figure out what flags to push.

 ### As a Shared Library (DLL)